ablab/spades/assembler/src/plasmid_utils/plasmidverify_README.md

 ### Optional BLAST verification

 You can verify your output by BLAST to check if you found novel plasmid.
-In this case you need to have blastn in your $PATH and provide path to local copy of nr database.
+In this case you need to have blastn in your $PATH, Biopython installed, and provide path to local copy of nt database.

 ## Usage